cjus/node-neo4j-presentation/presentation/readme.md

 $ npm install neo4j-driver
 ```

-Our project [Github repo](https://github.com/cjus/node-neo4j-presentation) was initialized this way.
+Our project [Github repo](https://github.com/cjus/node-neo4j-presentation) was initialized in this way.

 ### Connecting to Neo